Khalil-Youssefi/SRSA-GT/README.md

 ## Ready-to-use Version

-To run the ready-to-use version of the simulator without compilation or building, please refer to our public repository: https://github.com/Khalil-Youssefi/SRSA-GT-Simulator
+To run the ready-to-use version of the simulator without compilation or building, please refer to other our public repository: https://github.com/Khalil-Youssefi/SRSA-GT-Simulator

 Please note that this simulator is built for Microsoft Windows.